AdoptOpenJDK/adoptopenjdk-getting-started-kit/en/how-to-navigate/how-to-navigate-and-make-progress.md

 # How to navigate and make progress ?

 ##### What do I do days before a hackday or workshop ?
+Come prepared with your laptop setup with the environment necessary for the day.
 - Check for minimum hardware / OS platform / software requirements
 - Build or download Virtual machines
 - Check if the VM works or the container works